- Postgraduate Certificate in Professional Supervision [Level 8]

 - Master of Nursing Science

-- Master and Postgraduate Diploma in Logistics and Supply Chain Management
+- Master of Logistics and Supply Chain Management, Postgraduate Diploma and Certificate in Logistics and Supply Chain Management

-- Master of Applied Management, Postgraduate Certificate and Diploma in Applied Management
+- Master of Applied Management, Postgraduate Diploma and Certificate in Applied Management

 - Master of Health Science